QianLabUSC/ODrive/odrive-setup.md

 title="diagram: magnet and nut assembly" width="300" height="200" />

 1. Take an M4 x 14mm screw and screw 2 nuts fully onto it to act as spacers.
-2. Take a third M4 nut and **CAREFULLY** glue the provided encoder magnet onto one side of the nut, making sure to center the magnet on the nut.
+2. Use the magnet alignment jig to glue the magnet onto the center of an M4 nut
-   1. **NOTE: IT IS CRUCIAL THAT THIS MAGNET IS CENTERED WITHIN 0.5mm**
 3. Remove the plastic dust cover from the bottom of the U8II motor.
 4. From the top side of the motor, drop the M4 screw assembly into the center, through the hole in the center of the motor.
-From the bottom side, screw on the magnet-nut assembly and tighten the nut onto the screw with an allen key and hex wrench.
+From the bottom side, screw on the magnet-nut assembly and tighten the nut onto the screw with an hex key and wrench.
 ## 2.4.
 Mounting the Encoder
 1. Print one of the encoder mounts included under "CAD Files" in this repo
 2. Embed Thin Profile M2.5 hex nuts into the provided locations in the encoder mount.